 The Institute for Integrative Psychiatry was founded to promote awareness to the indivisible link between medicine, psychiatry and the individual patient.

 Something untoward is happening to modern medicine.
-As it is becoming ever- more sophisticated, physicians morph into “hyper-specialists ” to the exclusion of the larger picture.
-For example, yesteryear eye doctors have been replaced by at least 5 types of specialists, each one focusing on a different element of the eye.
-With every new discovery, the list of narrowly-focused hyper-specialists continues to grow.
+As it is becoming ever- more sophisticated, physicians morph into “hyper-specialists” at the expense of the larger picture.
+For example, general eye doctors of the past have been replaced by at least 5 types of specialists, each one focusing on a different element of the eye.
+With every new discovery, the list of narrowly-focused hyper-specialists continue to grow.

-Why then are so many opposed to this trend?
-Of course we can assume that many are undoubtedly people who are opposed to any type of modernity and progress.
-But many are actually quite sophisticated and progressive.
-These people do not have issues with the concept of medical progress, but rather, argue against the loss of a larger and important context.
-The context in which focusing solely on a specialty or part of the body, can result in a neglect of the whole body.
+Why then second guess what is a most welcome trend?
+So what if people specialize in increasingly narrow fields?
+They know a great deal about the topic of focuse and can continue and improve on it.
+The problem of course is not medical progress or the scientific approach.
+Rather the problem is the loss of a an important context; a specialized approach, focused on one part of the body invariably neglects the whole.
 The consequences of “losing the forest from the trees”, is often quite grave for the individual patient.
 After all, no one truly denies the obvious fact that the body is a highly-integrated system and not a modular collection of organs and systems.
 We must therefore challenge ourselves and ask if there is a way to continue this ever-narrowing scientific focus without losing the importance of seeing the big picture.

 One attempt to answer this dilemma is the concept of Integrative Medicine, which has gained prominence in recent years.
 At its core philosophy, Integrative Medicine is committed to promoting a “whole person” approach to health care.
 This includes attention to concepts of wellness, best practices and the important interaction between mind and body.
 This pioneering approach is sure to establish itself as the current prevailing delivery of medicine, especially when over-specialized and mechanistic deliveries of health and medicine, with ever escalating costs and universal patient dissatisfaction, become increasingly indefensible.